BC SUPPORT Unit

 The plain language guide:

-• provides users with a brief overview of what plain language
+• provides users with a brief overview of what plain language is

-• supports research teams in crafting their own plain language summary.
+• supports research teams in crafting their own plain language summary

 This interactive practical guide to plain language walks you through the process in plain language.
 It provides tools, resources, and best practices to shape more clear, concise and accessible writing.
 Using this guide should prepare you with a summary ready to share with the world.